kiranrajeev1/kiranrajeev1/README.md

 ---

-I'm a passionate Cloud & DevOps enthusiast focused on learning by building.
-I'm actively honing my skills in cloud automation, containerization, and Infrastructure-as-Code through hands-on projects.
+🚀 I’m a Cloud & DevOps enthusiast passionate about building scalable, secure, and automated cloud solutions.
+I specialize in AWS, Kubernetes, CI/CD, and Infrastructure-as-Code, and I love applying what I learn by building real-world projects.

 My current focus is on:

-☁️ Exploring and building with AWS services.
+☁️ Designing and experimenting with AWS services to build scalable cloud solutions.

-🐳 Containerizing applications using Docker & Kubernetes.
+🐳 Containerizing applications using Docker & Kubernetes for reliability and portability.

-🚀 Creating CI/CD pipelines to automate workflows.
+🚀 Creating CI/CD pipelines to automate builds, testing, and deployments.

-📝 Provisioning infrastructure with Terraform.
+📝 Provisioning infrastructure with Terraform following Infrastructure-as-Code principles.

 ---